Nonprofit trains young singers in Philadelphia and beyond

 GORRILLA: She's a huge fan of Disney musicals and sang "Part Of Your World" from "The Little Mermaid."
 Fires has worked with her mentor, Andrew Monath, since last year.
 ArtSmart puts a lot of effort into matching students with their mentors.

-FIRES: I felt like I had to build a relationship with Mr. Andrew.
+NEVEAH: I feel like I had to build a relationship with Mr. Andrew.
 I learned to kind of, like, try to trust myself.
 I think it's just learning to become comfortable with who I have because they're really just here to help me out.

 Let's do "Part Of Your World."